Media source

 Unresolvable | In async_resolve_media when the media item cannot be resolved to a playable URL. |

-BrowseError | In async_browse_media when the media structure cannot be retrieved. |
+BrowseError | In async_browse_media when the media structure cannot be retrieved, or in async_search_media when the search fails. |

 Both exceptions support translations: